miniex/maidenx/docs/support.md

 | 16-bit integer (signed) | not supported |
 | 32-bit integer (signed) | `maidenx::int32` |
 | 64-bit integer (signed) | `maidenx::int64` |

+> [!NOTE]
+> The boolean type in the MaidenX framework is promoted based on the type of operation:
+>
+> - For logical operations: Remains as maidenx::bool
+> - For arithmetic operations: Promoted to maidenx::uint8 (8-bit unsigned integer)
+> - For operations involving floating-point numbers: Promoted to maidenx::float32 (32-bit floating point)
+>
+> This conversion happens automatically in the framework to ensure type compatibility during different operations, as boolean values (true/false) need to be represented as numeric values (1/0) when used in mathematical contexts.

 <br/>